theKianoush/theKianoush/README.md

   </a>

-<br>Dedicated and determined to become a Network Engineer
-<br>And eventually one day a Cloud Network Engineer
 <br>For now I am focused on learning Networking, Cybersecurity, and Cloud Computing
 <br>I cannot wait to become a professional in the IT industry
 <br>